-When you view the list of applications, you can use the following button names to determine which applications are protected from exploits:
+When you view the list of applications, you can use the following buttons to determine which applications are protected from exploits:

-- The applications with an Exclude button beside their names are protected from evasive exploits. - The applications with an Unexclude button beside their names are not protected from evasive exploits.
+- FortiClient protects applications with an Exclude button beside their name from evasive exploits. - FortiClient does not protect applications with an Unexclude button from evasive exploits.
 You can protect the application by clicking the Unexclude button.
-See Excluding applications from protection on page 73.
+See Excluding applications from protection on page 75.

-See Viewing detected exploit attempts on page 71.
+See Viewing detected exploit attempts on page 74.